subframe7536/maple-font/source/py/feature/README.md

 In most of time, you don't need to update the fea files.
 The generated fea string will be automatically applied at build time without using `--apply-fea-file` flag.

-To update exists fea files, you can run:
+To update existing fea files, you can run:

 ```sh
 uv run task.py fea